 You Can Help Malti

-Please send polite letters to the Chief Wildlife Warden of Rajasthan at [email protected] and [email protected] calling on him to follow Minister Vishnoi’s instruction to rescue and rehabilitate Malti.
+Please send polite letters to the chief wildlife warden of Rajasthan at [email protected] calling on him to follow Minister Vishnoi’s instructions to rescue and rehabilitate Malti in spirit and letter.